ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R207]** The "Accept/Reject State Update" Operation MUST satisfy the following conditions to be valid:
 * The digital signature over the operation's content is valid
 * The digital signature's public key is cryptographically tied to the unique identifier of the invoking BPI User
-* The unique identifier of the invoking BPI User is in the list of authorized BPI User on the IVSM
+* The unique identifier of the invoking BPI User is in the list of authorized BPI Users on the IVSM
 * The cryptographically secured and masked secret supplied by the invoking BPI User matches the one stored in the IVSM for that BPI User

-**[R208]** For the purpose of BPI Interoperability, a valid "Accept/Reject State Update" operation a BPI invokes MUST return a value of joint state processing success or failure, and if the joint state has been finalized based on the rules of the State Synchronization and Advancement Predicate of the IVSM.
+**[R208]** For the purpose of BPI Interoperability, a valid "Accept/Reject State Update" operation that a BPI invokes MUST return a value of joint state processing success or failure, and if the joint state has been finalized based on the rules of the State Synchronization and Advancement Predicate of the IVSM.

 **Exit BPI Interoperability**

-The exit operation can be invoked at any time during the lifecycle of an IVSM if a BPI User determines that something is occurring that puts their business at risk or if the joint state has been finalized according to rules of the State Synchronization and Advancement Predicate of the IVSM.
+The exit operation can be invoked at any time during the lifecycle of an IVSM if a BPI User determines that something is occurring that puts their business at risk, or if the joint state has been finalized according to rules of the State Synchronization and Advancement Predicate of the IVSM.

 **[R209]** Each BPI User MUST be able to invoke the "Exit BPI Interoperability" operation at any point in time after the IVSM has been instantiated.

 **[R210]** The "Exit BPI Interoperability" Operation MUST have the following properties:
-* The unique identifer of the IVSM
+* The unique identifier of the IVSM
 * The unique identifier of the invoking BPI User
 * The cryptographically secured and masked secret supplied by the invoking BPI User
 * The digital signature of the invoking BPI User over the content of the operation